EmanuelaBoros/EmanuelaBoros/README.md

 ### What I Do

 I'm passionate about natural language processing, historical document analysis, and building robust tools for multilingual, noisy, and low-resource data.
-My work lies at the intersection of machine learning and digital humanities — with a focus on **named entity recognition**, **entity linking**, and **event extraction** in complex, historical datasets.
+My work lies at the intersection of machine learning and digital humanities — with a focus on:

----

-### 🧠 Research Focus

 - Named Entity Recognition (NER), Entity Linking (EL) & Event Extraction (EE)
 - Historical data and ephemera
 - Multilingual and low-resource NLP